-

 Arsenalstraße 1, 1030 Vienna

-Following artistic training in both China and the United States, she has developed a critical and often ironic body of work that probes the intersections of technology, ideology, and digital image culture.
-In her installations, videos, and paintings, she examines the mechanisms behind digital surveillance, government control, and media manipulation.
+Following her artistic training in both China and the United States, Miao Ying developed a critical, often ironic body of work that probes the intersections of technology, ideology, and digital imagery.
+Her installations, videos, and paintings examine the mechanisms behind digital surveillance, government control, and media manipulation.
+Inspired by dog commands, her solo exhibition Come, Sit, Stay at Belvedere 21 deliberately juxtaposes dog training and human-led AI training: Clearly defined commands guide both learning and control—in dogs as well as in artificial intelligence.